Skip to main content

 The UK's most complete tax-code decoder

-Decode any HMRC tax code in plain English.
-Add your salary, pension, and student loan plan to see exact tax, NI and take-home — broken down per pay period and visualised by tax band.
-Multi-year (2024/25, 2025/26, 2026/27), UK + Scotland + Wales.
+Decode any HMRC PAYE tax code in plain English.
+Add your salary, pension and student loan plan to see exact tax, National Insurance and take-home, broken down per pay period and visualised by tax band.
+Multi-year (2024/25, 2025/26 and 2026/27) and multi-region (England, Wales, Northern Ireland and Scotland).

 Tax year: